RECOMMENDATION

 Look for an inspector before you shop for a home.
 If you choose a home first, time is critical and you may feel pressured to pick the first inspector you meet.

-• Ask friends and family for recommendations or look up a list of local inspectors on the American Society of Home Inspectors website, (Ashi Website) Interview inspectors, ask about their backgrounds, the length of time they've been in the business, number of inspections they've performed and type of report they provide.
+• Ask Nicole for recommendations or look up a list of local inspectors on the American Society of Home Inspectors website.
+Look at online reviews, look into inspectors backgrounds, the length of time they've been in the business, number of inspections they've performed and type of report they provide.

 • Look for an inspector with a broad knowledge of a home's systems and structures, not just a specialized person; such as a plumber or electrician.